 By 1896, Adams writes, A&M had granted only 150 degrees but had more than 3,000 former students.

 That year, a new group called Alpha Phi extended membership to everyone who’d completed at least a term at A&M. They published a directory and put energy into finding former students jobs and organizing local “chapters,” forerunners of today’s A&M Clubs that are still chartered by The Association.

 The two groups merged in 1900, and with the acceptance of all Alpha Phi members into the Alumni Association, the idea of excluding non-graduates fell by the wayside.

 The “Association of Former Students" name was formally adopted in 1919.

 Because of this history, Aggies and The Association proudly emphasize the term “former student” and its inclusivity.

-However, the term “alumni” has the same meaning (someone who attended a school, not necessarily a graduate), and it survives in some official Association uses, particularly where a short description is desirable.
+However, the term “alumnus” has the same meaning (a person who attended a school, not necessarily a graduate), and it survives in some official Association uses, particularly where a short description is desirable.

 Today, The Association has more than 200 A&M Clubs across the globe, the former student directory is searchable online for free, and Class Agents serve Aggies from every year with Class Reunions, newsletters and social media connections.

 Former students also continue advocating for A&M in the halls of government through the Texas A&M Advocacy Network, led by The Association.
 Join them Feb.
 5 in the Texas Capitol for OMLD 2019!

 All Aggies are lifelong members of The Association; there are no dues.
 Free services including the online directory, Club and Class news and Muster invitations are provided because of donations averaging less than $200 apiece from around 50,000 active members each year.
 You can make your membership active at any time by visiting tx.ag/give.